marcusanthonylorenzo/marcusanthonylorenzo/README.md

 ## Hey all, my name's Marcus!

 I began self-studying front-end technologies in late-November 2021.
 After only 4 months of dedicated self-curriculum, I hope my progress is quite clear!
-Believe when I say: I study hard and work methodically!
+Believe me when I say: I study hard and work methodically...I will become a Software Developer in 2022/2023, and a reliable one at that!

 Some of my favorite things are:
  Simulation games,